miketabb33/michaels-articles/articles/oauth.md

 ### Application Types
 #### Confidential Clients: Have Credentials

-Think of a 1st party API or similar.
+Think of a first party API or something similar.
 The main quality of a confidential client is that the source code is not viewable.

 Confidential credential examples:
 - Client secrets